 A simple aid to a complex problem

-Skin camouflage is designed to mask discoloration, including erythema (redness) to non-infectious skin conditions.
-It works better when the lesion is flat to the surrounding, unaffected, skin ... but can be used successfully over psoriasis.
+Skin camouflage is designed to mask discoloration and can be used successfully over psoriasis.
+It can also be used for erythema (redness) to non-infectious skin conditions.
+It works better when the lesion is flat to the surrounding unaffected skin.

 The trick is to find the product best suited to your lifestyle – for example some brands last longer in humidity and some will give denser coverage than others – and then to achieve an acceptable skin colour match.
 This “trial and error” must be undertaken adjacent to the psoriasis, otherwise unacceptable colours will embed between the plaques and interfere with colour selection.

 Stage 2.
 Mix colours together on your palm.